facebookresearch/ParlAI/README.md

 Dependencies of the core modules are listed in requirement.txt.

-Several models included (in parlai/agents) have additional requirements.
+Some models included (in parlai/agents) have additional requirements.
-DrQA requires installing [PyTorch](http://pytorch.org/).
-See their respective websites for installation instructions.

 ## Installing ParlAI